 Email marketing is still huge, after all, it offers an ROI of up to 4,300%.
-However, you will need a kickass email list to get high numbers.
+But to see anything out of it, you need to know how to build an email list.

 What does it take to build a great email list?
 One that subscribers love and read: